wess/stim/docs/API.md

-# Spark API Reference
+# Stim API Reference

-Complete reference for Spark syntax, functions, and features.
+Complete reference for Stim syntax, functions, and features.

 ## Table of Contents